A path to superconductivity via strong short-range repulsion in a spin-polarized band

 \section{Abstract}

-We consider a two dimensional metal that is spin polarized and with strongly repulsive interaction.
-The interaction is short-ranged and controlled by a screening plane located a distance $d$ away.
-We consider the case where $d$ is less than the unit cell spacing $a$.
-We show that due to Pauli exclusion, a controlled expansion is possible despite the strong repulsion, and in many cases results in pairing.
-We demonstrate this for a tight-binding model on a triangular lattice with nearest neighbor repulsion.
-We also treat a second model on the triangular lattice with Wannier orbitals with size comparable to $a$.
-In this case we find $f$-wave pairing with order unity pairing strength, potentially leading to high $T_c$.
+We predict that the spin-polarized electrons in a two-dimensional triangular lattice with strong electron-electron repulsion gives rise to f-wave pairing.
+The key point is that the first-order interaction, which is usually pair-breaking, vanishes or nearly vanishes in certain f-wave channels due to symmetry constraints.
+As a result, these f-wave pairing channels are governed by the subleading-order processes which enable pairing when the perturbation theory is controlled.
+We illustrate this using the Hubbard model on the triangular lattice with on-site and nearest-neighbor repulsion, where we find a $T_c\sim 1\% $ of electron's bandwidth.
+For a general screened interaction, the same idea works asymptotically, but a third-order calculation is needed to fully determine the strength of f-wave pairing.

 Electrons strongly repel each other via the Coulomb interaction.
-In two dimensional (2D) layered materials, it is possible to screen the Coulomb interaction by adding a metallic plane at distance $d$ away, but the resulting short range repulsion is still strong.
+In two-dimensional (2D) layered materials, it is possible to screen the Coulomb interaction by adding a metallic plane at distance $d$ away, but the resulting short-range repulsion is still strong.
 The question is whether a purely repulsive interaction can be shown to give rise to pairing in a controlled manner.
 If the answer is positive, a natural follow-up question is whether high transition temperature ($T_c$) can be achieved, because in this case the energy scale is electronic which can be much higher than the Debye scale coming from electron-phonon coupling in conventional BCS theory.
-Indeed, many believe that the cuprate high $T_c$ family is driven by electron repulsion via the Mott transition, but a controlled theory is lacking.
-The goal of this work is to show that a path to high $T_c$ using a controlled expansion is possible for the simpler case of a polarized band.
+Indeed, many believe that the cuprate high-$T_c$ family is driven by electron repulsion via the Mott transition, but a controlled theory is lacking.
+The goal of this work is to show that a path to superconductivity (SC) using a controlled expansion is possible for the simpler case of a spin-polarized band.